Sustaining Practice Programme

 • Develop a sustainable, self-directed photographic practice

-• Build realistic working methods aligned with their lives and artistic goals
+• Establish working methods and approaches that are aligned with your life and artistic intentions

 • Learn from the experience, knowledge, and guidance of leading photographic practitioners